Kagescan/fangame/README.md

-# Retaining's Memories (v2.1)
+# Retaining's Memories (v2.1.01)
 Retaining's Memories : A kagerou project fangame.
 This is a remake of a fangame that I made with my community.
 The version 1 was written in Python but in this remake, the entire code is in C++.

 ### status
-**The game inside this branch is not finished : even if the code is inside the master branch, you can't play.
-You can just try some features.**
-Because of that, there is not builds of this code.

-To do :
+**UNDER DEVELOPEMENT**

+Game Version : 2.1 (Alpha version : 01)

+Features of this version :
+- can read script files and interpret them
+- basic visual novel features with var and math evaluations support

+Features coming soon :
 - conditions
 - varfiles
 - mapfiles
 - ...

-Done :
-- loads script and parse the commands and the arguments
-- loads entities (sprites, characters, sounds...)
-- display a visual novel (speechs, sounds, choices, waiting, animations, goto/labels...)

 ### compiling

 Written in linux (Xubuntu 18.04 LTS), not tested in Windows.
 The commands are for unix systems, adapt this if you're running windows.

+Builds coming soon.

 1. This code needs the library SFML [http://sfml-dev.org] and uses cpp17 features.
 You need to compile it, or using builds.
 2. Open a terminal inside the root of this repository.